Logo

-Gareth Frank Bale was born on 16 July 1989 and is a Welsh former professional footballer who played as a winger, most notably for Tottenham Hotspur and Real Madrid.
+Gareth Frank Bale was born on 16 July 1989 and is a Welsh former professional footballer who played as a right winger, most notably for Tottenham Hotspur, Real Madrid, and the Wales national team.

 2.

-Gareth Bale is widely regarded as one of the greatest players of his generation and one of the greatest Welsh players of all time.
+Gareth Bale is widely regarded as one of the greatest players of his generation and the greatest Welsh player of all time.

 3.